Home - HomeschoolMath.net

 Grades: 4-12 McGraw Hill Education

 Key to... workbooks are inexpensive and consist of seven series of workbooks: Key to Fractions, Key to Decimals, Key to Percent, Key to Metric measurement, Key to Measurement, Key to Algebra, Key to Geometry.
-Books use step-by-step approach and as titles tell, concentrate on one area of mathematics.
-They could be used for a thorough review of those subjects, or as self-paced and self-guided workbooks.
+The books use a step-by-step approach, and as the titles tell, they concentrate on one area of mathematics (topical).
+You can use Key to... books for a thorough review of a particular topic or as self-paced and self-guided workbooks.

-"Do you have students who have never mastered fraction concepts or who need a good review?
 Key to Fractions covers all topics from basic concepts to mixed numbers and is written with secondary students in mind.
 Minimal reading is required, so students can easily work independently or in small groups.
-These self-paced, self-guided workbooks motivate students to succeed.

 Pricing: Individual workbooks $3.95.
 The whole sets (workbooks only): Key to fractions, decimals, measurement, metric measurement $14.95, to geometry $36.95, to algebra $38.95, to percents $10.95.